DigitalThieves/vue3-course/salt-merch-store/README.md

 Most of the raw HTML is provided to you with hardcoded data.
 Your task is to utilize the options data-method in order to replace the hardcoded data with the JSON provided below.

-### Conditional Rendering

-Once you run this branch as-is you will see that both "LOADING" and "ERROR MESSAGE" is on display as well as the product page.

-Make these three sections appear depending on if isLoading is true, or else if error message is a string (or not if its `null`) or else display the product data.

-Once you've gotten this to work, experiment with changing the data properties accordingly and make sure you're conditions work as expected, after experimenting you should put isLoading to `false` and error to `null` and only focus on the product page.

-### Breadcrumb & Title

-The next step is to fix the breadcrumb, replace the CATEGORY and TITLE with the real data using `{{ data_property }}` syntax and also do the same with the product title on display in various locations.

-### List rendering

-Next is the need to render lists.
-You have a list of colors, for each color you have a list of images and sizes.
-For each size you have data on available stock.

-### Active image & Stock
-Assume for now that the current color is the first (and in todays project only)  color, assume that the size chosen is L and assume that the chosen image is the first image.
-Tomorrow we will add event listeners to change these and re-render our content accordingly.

-### RAW HTML Rendering
-THe product description comes as raw html and needs to be inserted into the page in a proper way, make sure to do that.

 ### Product Data
 ```js